calmm-js/atom.undo/README.md

 #### undoable.reset(value)

-Resets the state of the undoable so that the given value becomes the new initial value and all histroy is dropped.
+Resets the state of the undoable so that the given value becomes the new initial value and all history is dropped.

 ### Replace

 By default, every actual change (as determined by Ramda's [equals](http://ramdajs.com/0.19.0/docs/#equals) function) of the value of an undoable atom creates a new history entry.
-In many cases you don't want to generate history from every change.
+In many cases you don't want to generate history for every change.
 The `Undo` constructor takes an optional `replace` predicate as a parameter, which let's you control when the value is just replaced without creating history.